loading

 COVID-19 Vaccinations and the Workplace

-The first COVID-19 vaccination in Australia rolled out on 21 February 2021 preceded by a wave of protests.
-With the rollout, comes a thorny question for employers about individual rights, workplace health and safety, and vaccination enforcement.
+Australia’s first COVID-19 vaccination was administered on 21 February 2021, preceded by a wave of protests.
+The rollout raises difficult questions for employers concerning individual rights, workplace health and safety, and vaccination requirements.

-Fringe benefits tax (FBT) is one of Australia’s most disliked taxes because it’s cumbersome and generates a lot of paperwork.
-The COVID-19 lockdowns have added another layer of complexity as many work patterns and behaviours changed
+Fringe Benefits Tax (FBT) is one of Australia’s most disliked taxes because it can be cumbersome and generate significant paperwork.
+The COVID-19 lockdowns added another layer of complexity as working patterns and behaviours changed.

-Changes from 1 July 2021 will impact on how much money you can contribute to superannuation and how much you can have in your retirement phase superannuation account
+Changes taking effect from 1 July 2021 will affect how much money you can contribute to superannuation and how much you can hold in your retirement-phase superannuation account.

-The Australian Taxation Office (ATO) has been concerned for some time about how many professional services firms are structured –specifically, professional practices such as lawyers, architects, medical practices, engineers, architects etc., operating through trusts, companies and partnerships of discretionary trusts and how the profits from these practices are being taxed.
+The Australian Taxation Office (ATO) has been concerned for some time about the structures used by many professional services firms.
+This particularly affects professional practices such as legal firms, architects, medical practices and engineers operating through trusts, companies, partnerships or discretionary trusts, and how profits from these practices are taxed.

 person